 A few extra points to remember as well; be very wary about travelling with medication, prescribed or otherwise as drugs are very heavily controlled in Oman.
 Something that you travel with openly in the UK may land you in trouble in Oman.
 Check-in with the Oman Ministry of Health well ahead in advance to make sure.

-You should receive your accepted E-visa in your Email inbox within 24 hours after it being accepted, so make sure to check your spam box as well, just to make sure it didn’t end up in there.
+You should receive your accepted Oman E-visa via email within 24 hours after it is accepted, check your spam box as well, just to make sure it didn’t end up in there.